Numerical study of the transverse stability of line solitons of the Zakharov-Kuznetsov equations: Introduction

+Otherwise, we say the solitary wave $Q_{c}(x - ct, y)$ is orbitally transversally unstable in $\mathbb{H}^{1}(\mathbb{R} \times \mathbb{T}_{L})$. \end{definition} We apply this definition of stability throughout the paper, so that we are only concerned with transverse stability (instability), the perturbation being always $y$-periodic and not localized in $(x ,y)$.
+Stability with respect to perturbations with a $y$-dependence will be referred to as \emph{transverse stability.}

-In the case $p=2$, Yamazaki \cite{YAM17} applying the approach by Rousset and Tzvetkov \cite{RT} proved that the line soliton of the Zakharov-Kuznetsov equation on $\R\times \T_L$ is orbitally, and moreover asymptotically stable for $0<c\leq c^{*}:=\frac{4}{5L^2}$ and is orbitally unstable for $c>\frac{4}{5L^2}.$ This result was completed in \cite{YAM20} where Yamazaki was able to construct center stable manifolds around unstable line solitary waves to the Zakharov-Kuznetsov equation on $\R\times \T_L.$ Pelinovsky \cite{Pel} proved the asymptotic stability of the transversely modulated solitary waves of the Zakharov-Kuznetsov equation on $\R\times \T_L$ in exponentially weighted spaces.
+This result was completed in \cite{YAM20} where Yamazaki was able to construct center stable manifolds around unstable line solitary waves to the Zakharov-Kuznetsov equation on $\R\times \T_L.$ Pelinovsky \cite{Pel} proved the asymptotic stability of the transversely modulated solitary waves of the Zakharov-Kuznetsov equation on $\R\times \T_L$ in exponentially weighted spaces.